 Using a knife, spread each cut side of the zucchini sticks with mayo.

 You’ll be amazed at how easy it goes on and sticks.

 Then, press each cut side into your parmesan mixture.

-Bake at 450 for about thirty minutes, or until they are brown and crunchy on top.
-The first time you do this, check on them around 20 minutes just to make sure they aren’t overcooking in your oven.
+Bake at 450 for about 30 minutes, or until your are brown and crispy on top.
+The first time you do this, check on them around the 20-minute mark just to make sure they aren’t overcooking in your oven.